Atherton Tablelands Waterfalls

 Regarded by some as the most beautiful.
-Located on the waterfall circuit, you can have a birds-eye view from the viewing platform.
-It can be wet and slippery, getting down to the bottom of the falls here.
+You can have a birds-eye view from the viewing platform on the waterfall circuit.
+It can be wet and slippery getting down to the bottom of the falls here.
 So only those with a certain level of fitness should attempt to do so.

 Thunders over a series of lava columns.
 You will enjoy a walk through the surrounding rainforest, where you will emerge at the base of these epic falls.

 Found in the Mount Hypipamee National Park.
-You will tick two spectacular locations off your list in the one place.
-Mount Hypipamee is a crater lake, with solid granite walls rising 58 metres above the surface.
+You will tick two spectacular locations off your list in one place.
+Mount Hypipamee is a crater lake with solid granite walls rising 58 metres above the surface.
 An awe-inspiring sight.

-Situated on the North Johnstone River.
-The falls cascade over basalt rock formed by an ancient lava flow that spread from the Mount Hypipamee area.
+Malanda falls are on the North Johnstone River.
+The falls cascade over basalt rock formed by an ancient lava flow spread from the Mount Hypipamee area.
 Sandy beaches at the lower end of the pool make it an excellent place for children to enjoy a paddle.

 You can also go deeper into the Malanda Falls rainforest and see it through the eyes of the local Ngadjon people on the Rainforest Dreaming guided walk.
 An ideal educational excursion for all the family.